tomchomiak/ES2015/README.md

 	}

 	/*
-	 * Returns undefined rather than crashing program
+	 * Returns undefined rather than a reference error, meaning the variable exists
 	 * This happens b/c vars are hoisted to top of func */ console.log(xIsFalse)